ClusterLabs/PAF/README.md

     `-c config_file=/etc/postgresql/9.3/main/postgresql.conf`
   * `system_user`: the system owner of your instance's process (default:
     `postgres`)
-  * `maxlag`: maximum lag allowed on a standby before we set a negative primary score on it.
-The calculation is based on the difference between the current xlog location on the primary and the write location on the standby.
-    (default: 0, which disables this feature)
+  * `maxlag`: maximum lag allowed on a standby before we set a negative promotion score on it.
+The calculation is based on the difference between the current xlog location on the primary and the write location on the standby. (default: 0, which disables this feature)

 For a demonstration about how to setup a cluster, see [http://clusterlabs.github.io/PAF/documentation.html](http://clusterlabs.github.io/PAF/documentation.html).